mkb2091/count-sort/README.md

 A fast sorting library implementing count sort algorithm which is O(n + k).
 Designed for very quickly sorting large amounts of data with small range of possible values.
 It now supports no_std

-Currently only supports u8.
+Currently only supports u8 and i8.

 # Goals

-Add support for more types including i8, u16 and i16
+Add support for more types including u16 and i16

 # Performance